-In addition to boasting a number of land-based casinos, where the roulette tables see regular action, Australia’s pubs and clubs aren’t short of slots and video poker terminals.
+In addition to boasting a number of land-based casinos, where the roulette tables see regular action, New Zealand’s pubs and clubs aren’t short of slots and video poker terminals.
 The term for these, one also used by New Zealanders, is “pokies”.
-If you’re accused of being fond of pokies by an Australian, don’t take it as an insult.
+If you’re accused of being fond of pokies by New Zealanders, don’t take it as an insult.

 When it comes to sports betting, there are again similarities that can be drawn with New Zealand, not least in regards to the body charged with overseeing the industry.
-The Totalisator Agency Board, better known as TAB, facilitates and regulates betting in Australia.
+The Totalisator Agency Board, better known as TAB, facilitates and regulates betting.

-The country has over 3,000 TAB-operated betting facilities, where locals can wager on their favourite sports including rugby, horse racing and Australian rules football.
+The country has over 3,000 TAB-operated betting facilities, where locals can wager on their favourite sports including rugby, horse racing and New Zealand football.

-In the case of online sports betting, Australians are free to pretty much do what they want.
-The 2001 Interactive Gambling Act did enact certain restrictions, but nothing that would impact on the average Australian bettor’s habits; the law was targeted more at companies than individuals.
+In the case of online sports betting, New Zealanders are free to pretty much do what they want.
+The 2001 Interactive Gambling Act did enact certain restrictions, but nothing that would impact on the average New Zealand bettor’s habits; the law was targeted more at companies than individuals.

-According to the law, gambling operators are prohibited from advertising their services at Australian citizens, but it doesn’t prohibit Australian gambling firms from doing the same to overseas customers.
+According to the law, gambling operators are prohibited from advertising their services at New Zealand citizens, but it doesn’t prohibit Kiwi gambling firms from doing the same to overseas customers.

-Don’t expect to see any seismic changes in Australia’s attitude to gambling in the foreseeable future; the system works, and the authorities seem content to let the country’s citizens do their thing.
-Gambling is a part of the fabric of society in Australia, with a storied history, and is today viewed as a comparatively harmless pursuit.
+Don’t expect to see any seismic changes in New Zealand’s attitude to gambling in the foreseeable future; the system works, and the authorities seem content to let the country’s citizens do their thing.
+Gambling is a part of the fabric of society in New Zealand, with a storied history, and is today viewed as a comparatively harmless pursuit.

-While there will always be individuals who take things too far, the majority of Australian gamblers seem capable of indulging their pastime without engaging in reckless behaviour.
-Online and on the streets, Australia’s penchant for gambling is in no danger of diminishing.
+While there will always be individuals who take things too far, the majority of New Zealand gamblers seem capable of indulging their pastime without engaging in reckless behaviour.
+Online and on the streets, New Zealand’s penchant for gambling is in no danger of diminishing.

-What does the law say regarding gambling in Australia?
+What does the law say regarding gambling in New Zealand?

 Gambling is permitted, both online and in bricks and mortar premises including bars, clubs, casinos and betting shops.

-How old do you have to be to gamble in Australia?
+How old do you have to be to gamble in New Zealand?

 Are gambling winnings subject to taxation?

-No, the Australian government does not tax residents who win money online or in gambling premises.
+No, the New Zealand government does not tax residents who win money online or in gambling premises.

-Much of the responsibility falls to Australia’s regional territories.
+Much of the responsibility falls to New Zealand’s regional territories.
 The central government’s role is minimal.

 What does the law say regarding online gambling?